• The books below cover the ground needed for each statutory requirement.

 • For teacher guides and more visit the academy links.

 Year 3 has the following 5 themes.
-Please select the one you want:
+This page is about Forces and magnets.

 5. Forces including magnets